 - Brutal Honesty: She'll say exactly what she thinks of someone, feelings be damned.

-- The Bully: Somewhat shown to be this in 1986, especially to Regina.
+- The Bully: Is rough with Mikkel, the new face at school, and relentlessly bullies Regina in 1986.
 To be fair, she was falsely led to believe that Regina was the one who told police that Ulrich had raped her...
 However, she clearly had been horribly bullying Regina long before that.